-Patients are asked multiple times for their name and birth date, especially before tests or procedures.
+Before tests and procedures, you will be asked multiple times for your name and birth date.
 This is part of our safety system to verify that the right patient is receiving the right treatment.

 - Dispensed by the hospital pharmacy

-- Before the nurse gives medication, he or she may scan a barcode on the patient's bracelet and on the medication.
+- Before your nurse gives you your medication, he or she may scan a barcode on your patient bracelet and on the medication itself.
 This is part of our safety system to ensure that patients get the right medication and dosage at the right time.

-- Patients receive a list of medications that should be taken at home before they are discharged.
+- You will receive a list of medications that should be taken at home before you are discharged.

-- Every patient is screened for the risk of falls upon entry to the hospital and regularly thereafter.
-A fall prevention plan just right for the patient will be implemented and adjusted as needed.
+- We screen every patient for the risk of falls upon entry to the hospital and regularly thereafter.
+A fall prevention plan will be implemented and adjusted as needed.

-- The patient bed will be kept in the lowest position possible
+- Patient beds are kept in the lowest position possible

 - All patients receive non-skid foot wear.